bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 3.md

 > The scent of ozone and wax lingers here.

 Inside, **Elden Forrow (he/him, Human)**, a jittery scribe, maintains what remains of the Atelier’s records.
-He recognizes [[Flawsee] immediately if present, though he’s nervous about being overheard.
+He recognizes [[Flawsee L'Bougie|Flawsee]]immediately if present, though he’s nervous about being overheard.
 Elden can confirm the Atelier once corresponded with the [[Fanewraith]], exchanging letters on “soul mechanics and reclamation.”

 > He hesitates, then slides a folded letter across the table: